This post may contain affiliate links. For more information, please see our affiliate policy.

 Ingredient notes

-- Chickpeas: Borlotti beans are the classic bean in the soup, but you can use any type of beans or even lentils: cannellini, Northern beans, etc.
+• Chickpeas: Borlotti beans are the classic bean in the soup, but you can use any type of beans or even lentils: cannellini beans, Northern beans, red kidney beans, any of them.

 Step-by-step instructions

-- Transfer mushrooms to a cutting board and mince.
-Using a fine-mesh strainer lined with paper towel, or a coffee filter, strain liquid into a medium bowl.
+1. Transfer mushrooms to a cutting board and mince.
+Using a fine-mesh strainer lined with a paper towel, or a coffee filter, strain liquid into a medium bowl.
 Set minced mushrooms and mushroom liquid aside.

-- In a Dutch oven or large pot over medium heat, add olive oil and heat until shimmering.
+1. In a large Dutch oven or pot over medium heat, add olive oil and heat until shimmering.
 Add onion, carrot, celery, minced mushrooms, and salt and pepper to taste (I like ¼ teaspoon salt and ⅛ teaspoon pepper).
-Cook, stirring frequently, until the vegetables have softened, about 15 to 20 minutes.
+Sauté, stirring frequently, until the vegetables have softened, about 15 to 20 minutes.

-- Season to taste with salt and pepper (I like 2 teaspoons salt and 1 teaspoon pepper).
-Garnish with red chili flakes if desired.
+1. Season to taste with salt and pepper (I like 2 teaspoons salt and 1 teaspoon pepper).
+Garnish with red chili flakes or fresh parsley if desired.

 Recipe tips and variations

-- Yield: This Minestrone Soup recipes makes about 12 cups of soup, enough for 8 servings, 1 ½ cups each.
+• Yield: This Minestrone Soup recipe makes about 12 cups of soup, enough for 8 servings, 1 ½ cups each.

-- Pancetta or chicken broth: Some classic minestrone recipes make the soup with chicken broth or beef broth or cooks might add some pancetta, a cured Italian bacon, to the pot along with the vegetables.
-This is a kitchen-sink style recipe, so everyone improvises a little bit depending on what they have.
+• Pancetta or chicken broth: Some classic minestrone recipes make the soup with chicken broth or beef broth or cooks might add some pancetta, a cured Italian bacon, to the pot along with the vegetables.
+Italian sausage tastes great too.
+This is a kitchen-sink-style recipe, so everyone improvises a little bit depending on what they have.

 Minestrone is a heartier version of vegetable soup.
 Both are chock full of vegetables, but Minestrone also has beans and pasta.